 Practically implementation of software for business though it is related to any field needs a devoted and complete life cycle.
-In this project I personally visit two companies, which deal with computer parts sales and purchase, so that I can understand their requirements and the problems, which may occur in the implementation.
-The most important think that I would like to mention, is the attitude (behavior), which has to be face during the life cycle of the Company or Organization.
+In this project I personally visit two companies, which deal with patient information, so that I can understand their requirements and the problems, which may occur in the implementation.
+The most important think that I would like to mention, is the attitude, which has to be face during the life cycle of the company or organization.
 And according to my point of view the reason of most unsuccessful project is misunderstanding between the two parties.

-The software was created after the deep analyst, iso th.a.tall.1Ifü.portant requirement of the company those who dealing with computer sales and purchase can be accomplished.

-Company and product, name and ID have been added in the program to over come the mistakes, which may occurs.
+The software was created after the deep analyst, so that all-important requirement of the company those who dealing with computer sales and purchase can be accomplished.
+Patient, name and Id have been added in the program to over come the mistakes, which may occurs.
 Plus a lock table and form has been generated which contain the entire ID with name, so by mistake it cannot be merged with each other.
 Reports are also generated with the help of the Queries for the update purpose.
 Which contain all information with dates.
 Help file is also written so that there will be no problem while handling the software.